 3. Repeat: After recovering and resting, patients return to their cancer center for another round of chemotherapy.

-Unfortunately, since chemotherapy drugs kill both cancerous and noncancerous (healthy) cells, it is common for patients to have side effects in the period between treatments.
+Since chemotherapy drugs kill both cancerous cells and healthy cells, it’s common for patients to have side effects in the period between treatments.

 Chemotherapy side effects may include: